 Hat tip to Jeff from Good Financial Cents with this goal.
 No matter how much you make, learning to live on less is a crucial money move.

-Whether you're trying to retire early or not, being able to build that gap between what you earn and what you live on can pay huge dividends in life.
+Whether you're trying to retire early or go the traditional route, being able to build that gap between what you earn and what you live on can pay huge dividends (literally!) in life.

 Have Giving a Core Part of Your Budget